thirumalaics/2024_learning_vault/Context Engineering- Sessions & Memory.md

 			- this is the specialized service or component that takes the potential memory identified by the agent and handles its entire lifecycle
 	- lifecycle within memory manager
 		- extraction: key information distilled from the source data
+			- based on the agent's purpose, rules, topic definition
 		- consolidation: curates memories to merge duplicative entities
+			- memories can also be deleted based on it's relevance
+			- confidence scores are calculate based on whether the memory was inferred or the user mentioned it explicitly
 		- storage: persists the memory to persistent databases
 		- retrieval: fetches relevant memories to provide context for new interactions
+			- retrieving semantically similar memory is not always the best
+			- we need scores to filter through memories: relevance, similarity, recency, importance(how critical did the system deem this memory)
+			- proactive retrieval strategy
+				- we fetch relevant memory at the start of every turn
+				- adds latency
+			- reactive retrieval strategy
+				- memory provided as a tool and agent decides when to call
+			- inference is the next step after retrieval
+				- we retrieved the perfect mem, now it is about how we place them in our prompts
+				- placement signal's authority
+					- memories in system instruction carry a lot of weight
+						- good for stable facts, like user profile
+						- risky if the mem is slightly wrong as it can bias the response
+					- injecting into the convo history
+						- noisier, confuses the agent to think such a thing was said by the user or agent itself
+			- testing
+				- recall and precision calculated for memory generation
+				- recall and k score(whether the relevant mem showed up in the top k) for retrieval
+				- latency checks
+				- end-to-end task success: having this mem system helps the user achieve the goal effectively
+					- we use another llm to score across test cases
+	- declarative memory: knowing what
+	- procedural memory: skills, workflow
+	- memory can be stored in various forms in vector dbs where semantic search is best suited,
+	- knowledge graphs stores are good option as well to store such information
+		- in cases where would like to store relational information
+	- memories are in text format even if session inputs are of different formats
+	- agent can be provided memory as a tool
+		- create_memory, query memory
+		- during the convo the llm can make use of these

 To enable Large Language Models (LLMs) to remember, learn, and personalize interactions, developers must dynamically assemble and manage information within their context window—a process known as Context Engineering.